 Will I receive assistance in applying for additional grants?

-If this is allowed by the ruiles of your Fellowship, a Research Facilitator may be able to assist you in the process of writing grants to obtain additional funding, for example, from the EU Commission, the ERC and the Engineering and Physical Sciences Research Council - UK.
+If this is allowed by the ruiles of your Fellowship, a Research Facilitator may be able to assist you in the process of writing grants to obtain additional funding to be held at Oxford, for example, from the European Commission (including ERC) and the UK Research Councils.